-Project Management has a dual nature; it is both a series of distinct phases with a clear beginning and end and a continuous, circular process in which each end leads to a new beginning.
+Project Management has a dual nature; it is both a series of distinct phases with a clear beginning and end and a continuous, circular process in which each ending leads to a new beginning.
 Throughout a project, a successful project manager strives to anticipate changing conditions rather than simply responding to them as they arise.
 Project Management uses specific skills, tools, and knowledge to deliver a product/service to improve the business processes of an organization.
-The project is led by a Project Manager with the leadership, management abilities and experience to complete the project successfully.
-In the current world, they drive change and prosperity in an organization.
+The project is led by a Project Manager who has the leadership and management abilities, and experience to complete the project successfully.
+In the current world, they are the driver behind change and prosperity in an organization.

 The Project Life Cycle is a series of phases that the project progresses through from beginning to end.
 It is the foundation of the project.
-The four major phases include Initiation, Planning, Execution or Implementation, and Closure.
-Some projects include other phases such as Selection, Scheduling, and Monitoring & Control.
-However, often, Selection would be included in Initiation, Scheduling included in Planning, and Monitoring and Control included in Execution.
+The four major phases include: Initiation, Planning, Execution or Implementation, and Closure.
+Some projects do include other phases such as Selection, Scheduling, and Monitoring & Control.
+However, often Selection would be included in Initiation, Scheduling included in Planning, and Monitoring & Control included in Execution.

-Think of a project that you may have undertaken.
+Think of a project that you may have undertaken?
 Was there a life cycle?